András Mechwart

-András Mechwart de Belecska (or András Mechwart, born as Andreas Mechwart, Schweinfurt, 6 September 1834 – Budapest, 14 June 1907) was a German-born Hungarian-German mechanical engineer, chief executive of the Ganz Works, and a pioneer in the Hungarian mechanical and electrical engineering.
+András Mechwart de Belecska (or András Mechwart, born as Andreas Mechwart, Schweinfurt, 6 December 1834 – Budapest, 14 June 1907) was a Hungarian-German mechanical engineer, chief executive of the Ganz Works, and a pioneer in the Hungarian mechanical and electrical engineering.
 As an inventor and as a businessman he contributed to the development of the Hungarian transport manufacturing industry, and made the Ganz Works a flagship of the Hungarian economy of the 19th century.

 Life

 Early years

 András Mechwart was born on 6 December 1834 to Georg Mechwart and Elisabeth Hofmann in Schweinfurt, Bavaria.
 Because of his family's bad financial conditions he had to find a job as a child.
 He worked as locksmith apprentice in his neighbourhood.
-With his love of work and creative ability he stood out of his co-workers.
-On his locksmith exam he made a Chubb detector lock that was so successful that even the city council noticed it, and gave him a scholarship to study at the Polytechnikum (today the Augsburg University of Applied Sciences) in Augsburg where he graduated as a mechanical engineer in 1855.
+On his locksmith exam he made a successful Chubb detector lock which earned him a scholarship to study at the Polytechnikum (today the Augsburg University of Applied Sciences) in Augsburg where he graduated as a mechanical engineer in 1855.

 Then he went to Nuremberg to work in the 'Cramer & Clett' (a predecessor of MAN Group), where he learned the construction of bridges, wagons and machines of the mill industry.

 In 1859 he got a job offer in Lemberg, Galicia (today Lviv, Ukraine) at the 'Carl-Ludwigs-Bahn', but on the road to his new home, he visited his friend, Antal Eichleiter who worked in Ábrahám Ganz's Ganz Works in Buda.
-Eichleiter introduced Mechwart to his boss who asked him to stay there because he wanted to expand his foundry with a machine factory, but he was according to his words lack of good engineers.
-So Mechwart accepted the job and started to work there as a supervising engineer in the newly opened machine factory of the Ganz Works.
+Eichleiter introduced Mechwart to his boss who asked him to stay there because he wanted to expand his foundry with a machine factory.
+Mechwart accepted the job and started to work there as a supervising engineer in the newly opened machine factory of the Ganz Works.